-As challenges mount to enforcing reproductive rights in the federal courts, state constitutions and courts matter more than ever.
+To learn more about judicial selection and state courts, see Judicial Selection: An Interactive Map. courts, state constitutions and courts matter more than ever.
 Not only do they offer an expanded and strengthened legal basis for abortion rights, they shield access in highly restrictive parts of the country, not just for people in states with protections, but for many others who travel to them because abortion is unavailable where they live.
 Constitutional protections in states like Kansas and Florida have helped preserve access for people in surrounding states where providers are few.